nbednar2929/BasicCADEng3/README.md

 ### The Assignment

-The first assignment is a the base.
-Its dimensions are 200 mm x120 mm and 8 mm thick.
+The first assignment is to create the caster base.
+The base's dimensions are 200 mm x 120 mm and 8 mm thick.
 It has 6 holes 10 mm wide and 20 mm from the edge equally spaced along the edges.
-I can type text here

 ### My Image